sashakatne/Team3_AsyncFIFO_S24_ECE593/README.md

 3. **vlog -source -lint async_fifo.sv**
    - Compiles the \`async_fifo.sv\` file with source code and linting enabled.
-   - The commented lines with \`+define\` are used to compile the design with specific bug definitions for testing purposes.
+   - The commented lines with \`+define\` are used to compile the design with specific bug injections for testing purposes.

 4. **vlog -source -lint async_fifo_package.sv**
    - Compiles the \`async_fifo_package.sv\` file with source code and linting enabled.